LangChain Prompt Injection: How to Protect Your Chains and Agents (2026)

 def validate_input(user_input: str) -> dict:

-"""Validate user input before passing to the chain."""
+"""Validate user input before the chain runs."""

 response = requests.post(